 The majority are non-communicating, spherical cysts and the greater curve is the most common site of its occurrence 1.

-Abdominal plain radiography can demonstrate a soft tissue mass displacing air-filled bowel loops.
+An abdominal plain radiograph can demonstrate a soft tissue mass displacing air-filled bowel loops.
 There can be occasional calcification in the cysts wall 6.

 Sonography plays an important role in these patients and many authors have demonstrated that the combination of an echogenic inner mucosal layer and hypoechoic outer muscular layer are highly suggestive of a GTDC 4.